GSA/digitalgov.gov/content/events/2021/02/2021-02-17-how-can-chatbots-improve-customer-experience.md

 - - -

-*This talk is hosted by the [Web Content Managers Community of Practice](https://digital.gov/communities/web-content-managers/) and Digital.gov.
+*This talk is hosted by the [Web Content Managers Forum Community of Practice](https://digital.gov/communities/web-content-managers/) and Digital.gov.
 The Web Content Managers Forum is a community of government employees who share ideas, challenges, lessons learned, and best practices in managing the content of government websites.
-This community is open to employees of a federal, state, or local U.S. government agency, working on government digital content.
-Community members can share news, findings, results, hurdles and collaborate on issues related to managing government digital content.*
+This community is open to employees of a federal, tribal, state, or local U.S. government agency, working on government digital content.
+Community members can share news, findings, results, hurdles, and collaborate on issues related to managing government digital content.*

 - - -